thoroc/vscode-extension-autoloadX/docs/prd/4-technical-assumptions-revised.md

   - **Performance:** The MVP will prioritize correct logic over performance optimization.
 Caching scan results is a post-MVP feature.
 - **Key Risks for Investigation:**
-  - **VSCode Profiles Conflict:** There is a risk of conflicting behavior with VSCode's built-in "Profiles" feature.
+  - **VSCode Profiles Conflict:** There is a risk of conflicting behavior with VSCode's built-in \"Profiles\" feature.
     The interaction between AutoLoadX and Profiles must be investigated during the initial technical spike.